horizontalsystems/blockchain-crypto-guides/fundamentals/5-unstoppable.md

 # Getting A Wallet

-By now it should be clear that non-custodial cryptocurrency wallets come in various types.
+By now you understand that non-custodial cryptocurrency wallets come in various types.

 Next step is to go through 'things to know' when using the wallet app.

 While all non-custodial wallets built around the core principle of exclusive control over funds, on the surface the wallets may vary substantially.

-The wallet built for an active investor may differ substantially from a wallet built for someone with extensive privacy requirements.
+The wallet built for an active investor may differ substantially from a wallet built for someone with long term accumulation and extensive privacy requirements.

-From user's perspective, the basic expectation from any given wallet is the ability to independently store, send and receive the cryptocurrencies the wallet supports.
+From user's perspective, along with the ability to independently store and transact with cryptocurrencies, the basic expectations from any wallet should be:

-- A wallet should generate private keys in standard-compliant manner.
-That ensure that a wallet user is not tied to use a specific wallet to be able to access and manage your cryptocurrency.
+- wallet app should generate private keys in a standard-compliant manner.
+As a result, the user not restricted to a specific wallet to access owned cryptocurrency.

-- A wallet supporting multiple cryptocurrencies should correctly manage the "receive" address for each cryptocurrency.
-For example, the wallet user's address for receiving payments in Bitcoin varies from the address for Ethereum.
+- wallet supporting multiple cryptocurrencies should correctly manage the incoming payment addresses for each cryptocurrency.
+For example, the user's address for receiving payments in Bitcoin varies from the address for receiving Ethereum.

-- A wallet app is expected to check whether the payment is being sent to a 'valid' address.
-In other words, if the user mistakenly tries to send a Bitcoin payment to some Ethereum address the wallet app should be able to alert the user accordingly.
-The funds sent to an incorrect address are not recoverable.
+- It's generally expected from a wallet to check whether the destination payment address is a valid address for that specific currency.
+In other words, if the user mistakenly tries to send Bitcoins to some Ethereum address the wallet app should prevent that.

 ## Unstoppable Intro

-These guides were written for someone looking to invest in cryptocurrencies on an ongoing basis.
-So, moving forward we are going to focus on those planning to invest and grow cryptocurrency portfolio.
+These guides are for someone looking to invest in cryptocurrencies on an ongoing basis.
+Thus, moving forward we are going to focus on the needs of those users.

 We are going to use Unstoppable non-custodial wallet to illustrate things you should know when interacting with wallets.

 > Disclaimer:
 >
-> The [Unstoppable Wallet](https://unstoppable.money) was specifically build with the active investor in mind.
+> The [Unstoppable Wallet](https://unstoppable.money) was specifically build for the active investor in crypto ecosystem.
 >
-> This wallet is being built by [Horizontal Systems](https://horizontalsystems.io), the company behind these guides.
+> This wallet is build by [Horizontal Systems](https://horizontalsystems.io), the company behind these guides.

 Below are key features the investor-type users should expect from their wallet app.